DuncanCos/card-game/README.md

 # card-game

-A programm made for school that distribute card made with CodeBlock
+A programm made for school that distribute card
+made with CodeBlock and POO